Where is your equipment made?

 Screw presses only: When you press down far enough for the handle /arm to touch the top of the basket, you will need to use the wooden block(s) to press further.
 Release the nut and place the wooden block(s) provided on top of the wooden pressing plate(s) but under the metal press plate (or washer on very small presses) and screw down again.
 On traditional presses use the blocks two by two.
 It will be necessary to build up a two by two crisscross stack of blocks to finish the pressing.

 Traditionally grapes are twice pressed, with the pulp broken up in between, to extract all the juice, whilst apples are normally only pressed once.
 After pressing, some presses have pins on the side of the basket, so you can split the basket and remove the pressings easily.
 If your press doesn’t have these, take the basket off the press and use a long-handled tool to push the pulp out of the basket, or if stuck, strike the pulp with a mallet.

 How do I look after my fruit press / apple mill / apple crusher / scratter?

 Fruit juice is acidic, and hygiene is extremely important in juice, cider and wine production.
 For these reasons all Pressfruit.co.uk equipment should be thoroughly washed after use.
-After drying, all exposed metal and moving parts should be oiled again, with a foodsafe oil, such as rapeseed cooking oil.
-Then the equipment should be stored in a dry place.
+After drying, all exposed metal and moving parts should be oiled to avoid rust, with a foodsafe oil, such as rapeseed cooking oil or Vaseline.

 Do I need a press bag?